 Instead of using a “confirm password” field, allow users to see what they’re typing by unmasking the original “password” field, or using a “show/hide” feature, the way MailChimp does on their signup page:

-- First and last: Consider consolidating first and last into one “full” field.
-Or, just ask for first.
+- First and last name: Consider consolidating first name and last name into one “full name” field.
+Or, just ask for first name.
 Heck, maybe even think about getting rid of it altogether.

 - User agreement: Instead of making your users click a checkbox stating they agree to your user terms, consider including a message above your CTA the way LinkedIn does below.
 It states that by converting, the user automatically consents.